christianpana/generate-random-code/README.md

 # generate-random-code

 A simple, customizable random code generator written in TypeScript.
-This package is ideal for generating non-sensitive, random codes for various purposes, such as access codes, authentication codes, security codes, verification codes, pin codes, coupon codes or unique identifiers.
+This package is ideal for generating non-sensitive, random codes for various purposes, such as access codes, authentication codes, security codes, verification codes, pin codes, coupon codes, or unique identifiers.

 Please note that this package is not intended for generating secure passwords.
 Its primary purpose is to create random codes for non-sensitive applications.
 Keep in mind that collisions might happen, particularly when using a limited character set.
 Users are responsible for verifying that the generated codes are unique and collision-free.

 # Demo